 Part of the modules: Introduction to Technical Logistics (p.
-65)[WI3INGMB13]
+61)[WI3INGMB13]

 ECTS Credits

 4

-Pours per week Summer term
+Pours per week

 Summer term

-Term

-Summer term
+Instruction language

 de

 The assessment consists of an oral exam according to §4 (2), 2 of the examination regulation.
 It may be a written exam (according to §4 (2), 1 of the examination regulation) in the case of large number of participants.